ananyajn/Book-Recommender-System/README.md

 # Book-Recommender-System

-mceval.py preprocesses the data, performs matrix completion on it and evaluates the performance.
+mceval.py preprocesses the data to get a sparse matrix, performs matrix completion on it to fill the matrix and evaluates the performance of the matrix completion algorithm.

 # fancyimpute Library Installation
 To install: